brows3r/Crowbar/README.md

 This project is still being worked on.
 This project is almost finished and a lot of scripts and utilities have been added.
 More will be coming soon!
 # Update logs
 [4/15/21] - Added a new tool called 'iPower' for executing system commands via PowerShell.
-Fixed minor bugs, added a powershell script execution bypass, and fixed up the powershell modules.
+Fixed minor bugs, added a powershell script execution bypass, and fixed up the powershell mo.dules.
 More scripts coming soon.

 [4/15/21] - Crowbar V2!
 The whole framework was completely recoded and re-designed.
 I have added 30 scripts and 1 extra utility.